This Amount Is All The Marketing Budget You Need

 That’s only the beginning.
 Most seed words are very general, and if you can get more specific, you’ll be more relevant to your buyers and possibly face less competition.

 We start to develop a keyword master list with targets, but you also need to understand who your competition is for that keyword.
 SEO competitors aren’t always direct competitors.
-For us, Hubspot sort of competes with us on content, but not in any way in the real market.
+For us, HubSpot sort of competes with us on content, but not in any way in the real market of products or services.
 We don’t sell CRM so we partner with them on content.

 Understanding competition is not about copying what you know is ranking well.
 It’s about analyzing why it’s ranking well—then developing a piece of content that’s better.
 The “better” means optimized with keywords but not stuffed, high readability scores, internal linking, and ensuring all the details around metadata, alt texts, slugs, and more are accurate.